 Rule of 72

 Rule of 72 is a financial method that helps an individual in calculating the period in which the investment gets doubled for a particular rate of interest.
-This is helpful in case of compound interest and low interest rates.
-Rule of 72 Calculator makes a quick calculation of time period stated above.
-It is more useful in cases which follows a pattern of compound interest.
-It is also of great use in case of real estate businesses.
+This is helpful in the case of compound interest and low-interest rates.
+Rule of 72 Calculator makes a quick calculation of the time period stated above.
+It is more useful in cases that follow a pattern of compound interest.
+It is also of great use in the case of real estate businesses.

 Formula for calculating Periods by Rule of 72

 In order to obtain a period within which the money will get double with the help of the rule of 72, the number 72 needs to be divided by the rate of interest.
 A mathematical representation of the formula is as follows: